 Geography - GEO1

+(go back to Contents)

 'Geography teaches students to see the world more clearly'.
 The course is designed to create an interest in the world and allow students to develop a sound understanding of current geographic issues.
-The assessment (Geographic Challenge) will be practised throughout the year with topics like commercial fishing, tropical reefs, and freshwater access to ensure students are well prepared for their final examination in term 4.
+The assessment (Geographic Challenge) will be practised throughout the year with topics like commercial fishing, tropical reefs, and freshwater access to ensure students are well prepared for their external examination.
 Students will complete two internal assessments - one based on data gathered on Mount Maungatautari during a field trip and the other a spatial pattern assessment based on Tropical Reefs.
-In Geography, students should have fun, build essential skills, and hopefully achieve outstanding results.

-Internal External UE Reading UE Writing Endorsement 10 5 Yes Prerequisites: Satisfactory achievement of Year 10 Social Studies and English.
-Where does this lead: Level 2 Geography Parental Contribution: Maungatautari optional field trip \$20 Days out of School: 1
+Internal External UE Reading UE Writing Endorsement

+10 5 Yes

+Prerequisites: Satisfactory achievement of Year 10 Social Studies and English.

+Where does this lead: Level 2 Geography

+Estimated Parental Contribution:
-Health - HTH1

-Studying this course aims to allow students to meet and manage change in a positive way and to understand/appreciate the impact that individuals and groups can have on relationships by influencing behaviour, beliefs, decisions and a sense of self-worth.
+Days out of School: 1 Health - HTH1 (go back to Contents) Studying this course aims to have a deeper understanding of a range of Health models both here in New Zealand and from overseas.
+Students will understand how individuals and groups can be influenced by behaviours, beliefs, and decisions, through a range of activities.
 This course explicitly explores the concept of Hauora - well-being, and the influences, strategies and models which effect and enhance an adolescent's well-being.
 Topics include: Demonstrate understanding of health models which influence an individual's well-being.
 Demonstrate an understanding of influences on an adolescent's well-being.
 Explore strategies which enhance well-being.
-Demonstrate understanding of a decisionmaking process in a health-related situation.

-Internal External UE Reading UE Writing Endorsement

-5 10 Yes

-Prerequisites: Successful completion of Year 10 English.

-Note: Students cannot take Health with Food Technology.

-Where does this lead: Level 2 Health

-Parental Contribution: Nil

-Days out of School: 0
+Demonstrate understanding of a decision-making process in a health-related situation.
+Context areas for learning are Mental Health including social media, Relationships and Sexuality, and Nutrition Internal External UE Reading UE Writing Endorsement 5 10 Yes Prerequisites: Successful completion of Year 10 English.
+Where does this lead: Level 2 Health Estimated Parental Contribution: Nil

-History - HIS1

-History aims to develop skills of inquiry, interpretation, problem solving, gathering, processing and presenting information.
+History - HIS1 (go back to Contents) History aims to develop skills of inquiry, interpretation, problem solving, gathering, processing and presenting information.
 History at this level will further students' understanding of major trends and developments, both in New Zealand Society and in the World.
-The topics studied at this level are Black Civil Rights in the USA, Origins of World War One, The 1981 Springbok Tour, and Looking at the two sides of the historical debate of the justification of the Bombings of Hiroshima and Nagasaki.
+The topics studied at this level are Black Civil Rights in the USA, Origins of World War One, The final unit of work will require students to consider two perspectives relating to The Cold War for the external assessment.
 Topics include: Engage with a variety of primary sources in a historical context.
 Demonstrate understanding of the significance of a historical context.
 Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand.
 Demonstrate understanding of perspectives on a historical context.

-Internal External UE Reading UE Writing Endorsement 10 10 Yes Prerequisites: Satisfactory achievement of Year 10 Social Studies and English.
-Where does this lead: Level 2 History and Level 2 Classical Studies Parental Contribution: Approximately \$20 for Auckland Museum field trip.
-Days out of School: 1
+Internal External UE Reading UE Writing Endorsement 10 5 Yes Prerequisites: Satisfactory achievement of Year 10 Social Studies and English.
+Where does this lead: Level 2 History and Level 2 Classical Studies Estimated Parental Contribution: